 A school in England conducted an experiment on its students by making all of the subjects 100% optional.
 This meant that, should a student wish it, they could spend all of their periods on the playground with their friends.
 While, as one would expect, the children initially wasted away their days playing around.
 But they soon returned to their studies, picking up their subjects.
 Overall, maintained a healthy study to work ratio.
 This is something which many adults struggle with creating, less alone maintaining today.
 Humans, as a species possess a natural thirst for knowledge.
 So it is rather disturbing to think that this hatred for studying runs so deep in children.
 It’s deep enough to override natural instinct.

 Sitting for hours in front of textbooks trying to ingrain the words in our minds is a ‘been there, done that’ kind of situation for most of us.
 Looking back though, we never seem to remember what it is that we were trying so hard to memorize.
-This is because even when we by heart paragraphs and paragraphs of content, we never permanently remember it unless it is constantly revisited.
-Carryover these strenuous study hours to the exam hall and we see many students on the verge of spontaneously combusting simply because they can’t remember a specific formula or a certain term because deviating from the exact words mentioned in the textbook is considered a vile transgression.
+This is because even when we memorize paragraphs and paragraphs of content, we never permanently remember it unless we constantly revise.
+Carryover these strenuous study hours to the exam hall and we see many students on the verge of spontaneously combusting simply because they can’t remember a specific formula or a certain term.
+Since one considers deviating from the exact words mentioned in the textbook a vile transgression.

 So what can we do?
 Quit mugging, start learning.
 Rather than studying meaningless jargon by heart, schools should try to cultivate the habit of understanding and learning their subjects.
-Information gained through understanding is retained in the mind far longer than that which is memorized.
+The information gained through understanding is retained in the mind far longer than that which is memorized.
 So, not only is understanding a far better method of learning, it makes sure that the information is in the mind for a long time.

 So what are you waiting for?
 It’s time to hit the books again.
 But this time, we are doing it right.